-British Cycling has welcomed the funding package for cycling announced today by the Department for Transport, but has said that it doesn’t go far enough if we want to get Britain cycling at the levels seen in countries like Holland and Denmark.
+British Cycling has welcomed the funding package for cycling, but has said that it doesn’t go far enough if we want to get Britain cycling at the levels seen in countries like Holland and Denmark.

 Transport Minister Norman Baker will deliver a ministerial statement about the funding later today.
 The funding package was trailed in this morning’s Times newspaper.